alwinruby/30daysofvue/Notes/Vue1.md

 ### Performant

 Finally, Vue is seen to be performant since it takes advantage of the virtual DOM for incredibly fast re-render times.
 The Vue core library is also built to require minimal effort towards performance optimisation.

+**el** , to dictate the HTML element with the id of app to be the mounting point of our Vue application

+__Vue is a user interface library focused on the view layer.
+A Vue application needs to depend on an HTML DOM element to control how the element behaves.__